-Little Ouse & Brandon Bank Schools and Schoolmasters
+Little Ouse School and Schoolmasters

 The Little Ouse School was housed in very poor premises-an iron hut used also as a mission room, which still exists.
 Shortly before the First World War a new site was bought and a teacher’s house erected, but the school itself was not furnished with new buildings until 1927.
 They are an attractive example of semi-permanent timber construction.